-Please find below our curriculum vision, school continues to work hard to ensure that the curriculum meets the needs of our children.
-This academic year we are reviewing our curriculum so this page will be regularly updated.
+Please find our curriculum vision below.
+The school continues to work hard to ensure that the curriculum meets the needs of our children.
+This academic year we are refining our curriculum so this page will be regularly updated.
+To find more about our curriculum please click on the individual subjects links or the year groups below.

 Year Groups